click to download pdf

 How is the data collected?

-Each month, 295,000 random residential addresses are surveyed.
+Each month, approximately 295,000 random residential addresses are surveyed.
 Residential addresses receive a packet in the mail with information about the survey and how to participate online.
 If the household doesn’t complete the survey, a paper version will be mailed in a few weeks.
-If no response is received online or by mail after multiple reminders the Census Bureau will contact the household for a phone interview.
+If no response is received online or by mail after multiple reminders, the Census Bureau will contact the household for a phone interview.
 Finally, a sample of households who don’t respond are visited by Census Bureau field staff for an in-person interview.

 The print surveys are distributed in English, along with instructions for requesting language support services via telephone in Spanish, Russian, Chinese, Korean, and Vietnamese.
 Interview guides, which include a translation of the survey questionnaire, are available in Chinese and Korean.
 Full surveys are available in Spanish in print and online.